lewandd/MathSurfers/README.md

 # MathSurfers

-Edukacyjna gra typu endless runner, której celem jest unikanie przeszkód, zbieranie punktów oraz nauka podstaw matematyki.
-Gra napisana jest w Unity.
-Poza standardowym widokiem, dostępny jest również tryb VR ze wsparciem urządzenia Oculus Quest 2.
+An educational endless runner game designed to teach basic math skills while avoiding obstacles and collecting points.
+The game is developed in Unity.
+In addition to the standard view, a VR mode is also available, compatible with the Oculus Quest 2.